-Sealed and insulated crawl spaces perform better in terms of safety and health (pest control), comfort (warm floors, uniform temperatures), durability (moisture) and energy consumption than passively vented crawl spaces.
-Crawl spaces should be dry so that they are less likely to have pests, termites and mold.
+Sealed crawl spaces or a crawl space encapsulation will perform better in terms of safety and health (pest control), comfort (warm floors, uniform temperatures), durability (moisture) and energy consumption than passively vented crawl spaces.
+Crawl spaces should be dry and preferably encapsulated, so that they are less likely to have pests, termites and mold.
 A dry crawl space is therefore safer and healthier than a wet crawl space.
 Ground cover prevents evaporation of ground moisture into the crawl space.

 This information is based on a report prepared for the US Department of Energy’s Building America